MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-Exam1-Review.md

 \vspace{0.1in}

-3. What type of bias may be present in this study?
+3. What type of sampling bias may be present in this study?
 Explain.

 \vspace{0.6in}